-Having been laid-up at Auckland since 1936, Monowai was requisitioned for war service with the New Zealand Navy on 19 October 1939.
+Having been laid-up at Auckland since 1936, Monowai was requisitioned for war service with the New Zealand Naval forces on 19 October 1939.
 Converted to an Armed Merchant Cruiser the ship served in the South Pacific until 1943 when it was decided that it would be better employed as a landing ship.

 Built by Harland and Wolf at Greenock and launched on 16 October 1924, Razmak was handed over to its owners on 26 February 1925.
 The ship departed London on its maiden voyage to Aden on 13 March.
 Thereafter it provided a feeder service for the company between Aden and Bombay, every two weeks, with a carrying capacity of 142 First Class and 142 Second Class passengers.
 However, the service was not popular because other companies had begun direct services to India from European ports, rather than transhipping the passengers at Aden.
 P&O joined this trend by routing its liners to Australia via Bombay and as a stop-gap measure, placed Razmak on a new service from Marseilles to Bombay, because the ship was too small for the usual P&O services.
 In 1929 the service to Bombay was abandoned and the ship was laid-up.

 Fate then intervened by way of a disaster in the South Pacific.
 The Union Steam Ship Company ship Tahiti was enroute from Wellington to San Francisco on 15 August 1930, when the starboard tail shaft broke, puncturing the hull and the ship sank south of Rarotonga two days later.
 As a replacement the Union Company purchased Razmak, modifying it in Britain to increase the passenger capacity to 208 in First Class and 203 in Second Class.
 Renamed Monowai the ship sailed to Sydney, leaving that port on its first Pacific voyage on 27 November 1930.